Off-track fretting: Horse racing industry is hanging on by nose right now

 The track still plans to pay about $14 million in purses this summer.
 Approximately half of Canterbury’s purses are funded by supplemental money from its deal with the Shakopee Mdewakanton Sioux Community, which will not be affected.
 A percentage of card club and simulcast revenue also goes to purses, and while the stoppage will reduce that, Sampson said the shortfall should be manageable.

-"If the shutdown is only a month or so, we can maintain purses by reducing races by two or three days,'' Sampson said.
-"But it's hard to predict when we might be able to reopen.''
+“If the shutdown is only a month or so, we can maintain purses by reducing races by two or three days,” Sampson said.

 His greater concern lies with the trainers, horse owners, grooms and other people in the industry.
 Several Canterbury trainers race at Turf Paradise in the winter.
 When it shut down, it initially told trainers that everyone would have to leave by March 28, stunning those who couldn’t find a place at another track or didn’t have a farm.